InfoTechBridge/JobToolkit/README.md

 jobServer.Start();
 ```

-Note: jobToolkit for Oracle database uses OracleManagement library and not reauares to install Oracle Client on the machine running JobToolkit.
+Note: JobToolkit for Oracle database uses OracleManagement library and not reauares to install Oracle Client on the machine running JobToolkit.

 **SQLite**